Peter Larson: Sue, federal raid and criminal conviction

 In 1990, Larson led the excavation of a substantially complete Tyrannosaurus rex skeleton later named "Sue".
 Larson paid the Sioux owner of the ranch on which the specimen was located, Maurice Williams, $5,000 for the find.

-On 14 May 1992, a raid led by the states U.S. Attorney Kevin Shieffer with 35 FBI agents and 20 National Guardsmen recovered the Tyrannosaurus rex named "Sue" from Larson's fossil poaching operation, the Black Hills Institute of Geological Research.
+On 14 May 1992, a raid led by the states U.S. Attorney Kevin Shieffer with 35 FBI agents and 20 National Guardsmen recovered the Tyrannosaurus rex named "Sue" from the Black Hills Institute of Geological Research.
 The federal agents seized the fossil of "Sue", along with other fossils and records.
 The specimen was taken by the Bureau of Indian Affairs.
 Although Larson had paid the landowner for the find, Williams had reportedly changed his mind, and the U.S. Attorney charged that the fossil had been illegally taken from land under Federal administration, because the deeded land fell within the borders of a Native American reservation and the parcel itself was held by the Bureau of Indian Affairs for the benefit of its Native landowner.
 After the auction of Sue in 1997, which resulted in its sale to the Field Museum, Williams received $7.6 million.

 Keith Nelson, the lead investigator for the Internal Revenue Service, said the evidence recovered at the Black Hills Institute was more than could have been investigated with "so many bones, so many animals, so many invertebrates that were taken off of public lands, taken internationally, sold internationally."
 The Justice Department charged Larson with conspiracy, obstruction of justice, illegal collection of fossils, theft of government property, wire fraud, making false statements to government agents and customs violations in November 1993.
 Following a trial on charges unrelated to "Sue", Larson was found guilty and convicted of two felony counts for United States customs violations involving cash brought from overseas, as well as two misdemeanours relating to illegally taking two fossils from federal land.
 Of the 149 charges faced by Larson and other Black Hills associates, the jury acquitted the defendants of 73 charges, found them guilty of 8 charges and did not reach a verdict on 68 charges.
 Richard Battey sentenced Larson to two years in Federal prison.
 Larson appealed to the Eighth Circuit Court against his conviction and was denied.
 Larson ended up serving 18 months in minimum security prison at the Federal Correctional Complex, Florence, Colorado.

 In 1997, Larson told the PBS television program Nova that "The government's wrong.
 The government is not correct in what they've done here."